MCPEngu/easyLinuxGUI/README.md

 - Htop
 - Ungoogled Chromium, Iceweasel, Wine-Staging with Winetricks, Liquorix kernel (optional) and more.

-You can check it in Script folder.
+You can check it in Scripts folder.

 # Pre-requitesite
 - This tool currently supports Debian-based OS only including: